Rav-amon/lesson_2_github/README.md

-This is me ferst commit.
+This is my ferst commit.